-Because there is a possibility that you might lose your anchor due to a weak shackle, it is essential to have a chain of the right weight.
-The anchor digs in, but the weight of the chain and how it works with the anchor is fundamentally crucial to successful anchoring.
-As the yacht moves about the chain, it should pull the anchor along the seabed and not up and out of the seafloor.
-For this to happen, you need a sufficient amount of chain (scope) which is governed by many things including your anchor type, maximum depth of water you will be anchoring in, and roughness and wind condition of the ocean.
+It is vital for the chain to be of the right weight.
+It prevents the possibility of losing the anchor.
+The anchor reaches in, but the weight of the chain and how it interacts with the anchor are key to a victorious anchoring.
+As the yacht moves, the anchor should be pushed along the seabed and not out of the seabed.
+For this you need an adequate amount of chain that is controlled by many factors including your anchor form, the depth of water you are going to anchor in, and the ocean's roughness and wind condition.

-It is an obvious rule that everyone knows but sometimes it can be hard to stick to this one.
-The best option is to make sure that the yacht is well dug in and that you have plenty of scope out.
-If you do decide to anchor on a lee shore, then set up an anchor watch to be on the safer side.
+It's a simple concept that everyone knows, but it can be difficult to stick to this one at times.
+The best option is to ensure that the yacht is well dug in and that there is plenty of room out there.
+If you decide on anchoring on a lee shore, it is advisable to set up an anchor watch to be on the safer side.